-A User Experience Audit (UX audit) is a detailed look at the areas of a website or application that users are having problems with.
+A User Experience Audit (UX audit) is a detailed look at the areas of a website or application where users are having problems.
 It includes the structure of the site or software application, the media, and the overall user experience.
 In the above example, a User Experience Audit (UX audit) would pinpoint areas of the website that customers are finding unappealing or difficult to use.

 When a usability audit is being conducted, it follows a very strict procedure that typically includes the following:

 1. Review of Business Goals and User Goals

 It’s crucial to understand what the business goals are when it comes to conducting a usability audit on a site or application.
 What goals does the business have in mind?
 How do they want customers to use their site?
 The disparity between these goals and what users are actually doing forms the basis of UX audits.